nfkako/Customer-Behavior-Analysis/README.md

 This Online Retail II dataset contains all the transactions occurring for a UK-based and registered, non-store online retail between 01/12/2009 and 09/12/2011.The company mainly sells unique all-occasion gift-ware.
 Many customers of the company are wholesalers.

 The dataset consists of over 1m rows, and below are the columns and their descriptions:
-- **InvoiceNo**: Invoice number.
-Nominal.
-A 6-digit integral number uniquely assigned to each transaction.
+- **Invoice**: Invoice number.
+A 6-digit number uniquely assigned to each transaction.
 If this code starts with the letter 'c', it indicates a cancellation.
-- **StockCode**: Product (item) code.
-Nominal.
-A 5-digit integral number uniquely assigned to each distinct product.
+- **StockCode**:Product (item) name.
 - **Description**: Product (item) name.
 Nominal.
 - **Quantity**: The quantities of each product (item) per transaction.
-Numeric.
 - **InvoiceDate**: Invoice date and time.
-Numeric.
 The day and time when a transaction was generated.
-- **UnitPrice**: Unit price.
-Numeric.
-Product price per unit in sterling (£).
+- **Price**: Unit price.
+Product price per unit in Great Britain Pounds GBP.
-- **CustomerID**: Customer number.
-Nominal.
-A 5-digit integral number uniquely assigned to each customer.
+- **Customer ID**: Customer number.
+A 5-digit number uniquely assigned to each customer.
 - **Country**: Country name.
-Nominal.
 The name of the country where a customer resides.

 #### Sprint1
 In this stage I have done the first pass of EDA in order to explore the dataset and identify data quality issues, feature engineering opportunities and any other notable observations regarding data preprocessing.